 Explore programs of your interests with the high-quality standards and flexibility you need to take your career to the next level.

-Typical jobs for bachelor’s in cybersecurity graduates require continuing education for expanded career opportunities.
-Those pursuing increased workplace responsibilities, more advanced positions, and higher salaries may benefit from continuing their cybersecurity education beyond the bachelor’s degree.
+Cybersecurity careers require professionals to complete continuing education to stay up-to-date in the field.
+Individuals pursuing career advancement and higher salaries may benefit from continuing their cybersecurity education beyond a bachelor’s degree.

 Potential continuing education opportunities for cybersecurity professionals include pursuing graduate certificates, master’s degrees, Ph.D. degrees, and cybersecurity certifications.
 We describe these continuing education possibilities in detail below.

-Most cybersecurity bachelor’s programs require 120 semester credits, which full-time students can typically complete in four years, though part-time learners might take longer to graduate.
+Most cybersecurity bachelor’s programs require 120 semester credits, which full-time students can typically complete in four years.
+Part-time learners might take longer to graduate.
 Students who attend school year round, enroll in accelerated programs, or apply transfer credits may graduate more quickly.

-Cybersecurity programs often include coursework covering topics like cyberlaw, ethical hacking, security information and management, and incident response and malware analysis.
+Cybersecurity programs often include coursework in cyberlaw, ethical hacking, security information and management, and incident response and malware analysis.
 Students take classes like information technology concepts and applications, cybersecurity principles, introduction to programming, and networks and security.
 Some programs require internships or capstone projects.

 Admission Requirements for a Cybersecurity Bachelor’s Degree

-Some institutions may allow students with a certificate or associate degree in cybersecurity to transfer credits toward their bachelor’s degrees, shortening their program length.
-Some schools with cybersecurity programs offer credit for prior learning, including military and work experience.
+Some institutions may allow students with certificates or associate degrees in cybersecurity to transfer credits toward their bachelor’s degrees, shortening their program length.
+Schools with cybersecurity programs commonly offer credit for prior learning, including military and work experience.

-Many schools use the Common App, which allows prospective students to apply for several schools with just one online application.
+Many colleges use the Common App, which allows prospective students to apply for several schools with just one online application.

 Comparing Bachelor’s Degree Options

-Students pursuing careers in cybersecurity can choose from a variety of relevant bachelor’s degrees.
-Not all colleges offer standalone degrees in cybersecurity, instead providing bachelor’s programs in related fields.
-These may include curricula incorporating cybersecurity topics or concentrations in cybersecurity.
+Students pursuing careers in cybersecurity can choose from several bachelor’s degrees in the field.
+Not all colleges offer standalone degrees in cybersecurity.
+Related bachelor’s degrees may incorporate cybersecurity topics or concentrations.
 Degrees in computer science, computer engineering, information technology, and information assurance all prepare learners for cybersecurity careers.

-A computer science BS emphasizes the fundamental principles and practical skills of computer science.
-Students explore topics like programming, software engineering, data science, and machine learning.
+BS in Computer Science: A computer science BS emphasizes the fundamental principles and practical skills of computer science.
+Students explore programming, software engineering, data science, and machine learning.
 Potential jobs for computer science graduates include computer hardware engineers, computer and information systems managers, and computer network architects.

-A BS in computer engineering teaches students to design, analyze, and test microprocessors, circuits, and operating systems.
+BS in Computer Engineering: A BS in computer engineering teaches students to design, analyze, and test microprocessors, circuits, and operating systems.
 Learners also gain experience with software design.
-Typical computer engineering curricula include foundational courses in computer science, mathematics, and the physical sciences.
+Typical computer engineering curricula include foundational computer science, mathematics, and physical science courses.
 Most graduates pursue careers in computer engineering.

-A bachelor of science in mathematics includes courses in calculus, programming, statistical theory, and abstract math.
+BS in Mathematics: A bachelor of science in mathematics includes calculus, programming, statistical theory, and abstract math courses.
 Students learn to assess risks and develop problem-solving, critical thinking, and quantitative skills.
-They also gain broadly applicable skills, which employers across industries value.
+They also gain broadly applicable skills valued by employers across many industries.

-A BS in information assurance develops skills in cyber defense and countermeasures, security management and policies, and ethical hacking.
-A typical curriculum covers many of the same topics as a BS in cybersecurity program does, and graduates pursue similar career paths.
+BS in Information Assurance: A BS in information assurance develops skills in cyberdefense and countermeasures, security management and policies, and ethical hacking.
+A typical curriculum covers many of the same topics as a BS in cybersecurity program, and graduates can pursue similar career paths.

 Popular Bachelor’s in Cybersecurity Courses

-Cybersecurity bachelor’s programs typically focus on topics such as legal issues in cybersecurity, risk management in information systems, and security strategies.
-Most also include a mixture of core and elective courses, and some require capstone projects or internships.
+Cybersecurity bachelor’s degrees focus on legal issues in cybersecurity, risk management in information systems, and security strategies.
+Most programs include core and elective courses, plus capstone projects or internships.

 Core courses for cybersecurity majors cover foundational theories and skills, such as fundamentals of information systems security.
 Elective courses allow learners to focus on more specialized areas of interest or relevant topics, like fundamentals of Python or project management.